zsparal/api-documentation/source/wallets/applepay.rst

 a payment with the ``method`` parameter set to ``applepay`` and redirect the shopper to the ``_links.checkout`` URL returned.

-When the shopper pays with Apple pay, a payment of the method ``creditcard`` will be created.
+When the shopper authorizes the payment, a payment of the method ``creditcard`` will be created.
 We will then call your :doc:`webhook </guides/webhooks>` and redirect the shopper back to your webshop as normal.